 This keyword is automatically attached to the video entry when a video file has been moved.
 This is useful when you are organizing your files, say from an incoming folder to where you are storing your catalog videos, such as in an auto index folder tree.

 Hide videos with autotag

-When this option is checked, videos that are auto-tagged will be hidden from the Video Catalog window.
-This is useful if you are sorting videos to different folders and want to distinguish sorted from unsorted files.
-As you organize your videos into folders they will be hidden in the Video Catalog window so you only see the videos left still to be organized.
+When this option is checked, auto-tagged videos will be hidden from the Video Catalog window.
+This is useful if you are sorting videos into different folders and want to distinguish sorted from unsorted files.
+As you organize your videos into folders, they will be hidden in the Video Catalog window, so you only see the videos left still to be organized.